Football Association of Singapore: National Football Academy

-The FAS focuses on football development and operates national age group programmes with U-15, U-16, U-17, U-18 and U-23 teams (known as Young Lions, who compete in the country's professional Singapore Premier League).

-All Singapore Premier League clubs have also fully implemented their own programmes for the Under-14s, adding on to the existing U-16s and U-18s program.
+The FAS focuses on football development and operates national age group programmes with U15, U16, U17, U18 and U23 teams (known as Young Lions, who compete in the country's professional Singapore Premier League).
+All Singapore Premier League clubs have also fully implemented their own programmes for the under-14s, adding on to the existing U-16s and U-18s program.